John A Waller

 Limited company status places a legal fence between your personal and company finances.
-Limited Liability protects directors financially providing they have acted correctly.
-So they are usually not affected by a company failing.
+Limited Liability protects directors financially, provided they have acted correctly.
+So a company usually does not affect them failing.
 So the company liability provided operates correctly, and no guarantees offered, does not affect your assets.

 What Happens When A Personal Guarantee Exists?

 A personal guarantee presents facts in a more complicated stance.
-Guarantees, however, breach the corporate veil.
-When a company director signs a personal guarantee for like a business loan, this means the holder of the guarantee can use the asset as security.
-For further reading click on ‘Dealing with Personal Guarantee Issues‘
+Guarantees however, breach the corporate veil.
+When a company director signs a personal guarantee, like a business loan, this means the holder of the guarantee can use the asset as security.
+For further reading, click on ‘Dealing with Personal Guarantee Issues‘.

 Can Directors Claim Redundancy?